jack3898/djs-bot/README.md

 ## Technologies this bot uses (or will soon use)

 - TypeScript using an NX managed monorepo
 - Danser CLI for replay rendering (this bot will NOT use o!rdr, it will manage its own worker queue system for rendering replays)
 - Discord.js, with (bot sharding for large servers will be implemented in the future)
 - Fastify for the API server
 - MongoDB
 - KeyDB with BullMQ for queueing replay jobs for rendering
 - Docker
 - Kubernetes (not implemented, will be used in the future for deployment)
 - S3 for storing rendered replays and other user files

 ## Installation

 Will be provided in the future.

+## Access to Osu API

+This bot has functionality for each user to authenticate using Osu!
+OAuth2 flow.
+This means the bot will use your API key to fetch beatmaps for rendering.
+The beatmap download does not require an API key, but the bot will need to use your API key to fetch the beatmap files for the render.

+Use /auth to get started.
+If you are running your own instance of this bot, you will need to use a public callback URL.
+For testing Ngrok is a great tool to use to test the bot OAuth2 flow.